Army of Peter the Great: Amusement Troops

-In preparation for the war with Sweden, Peter formed 25 new infantry regiments and 2 cavalry - dragoons.
-The entire newly recruited army of 35-40 thousand people was divided into three "generalships" (divisions): Avtonom Golovin, Adam Veyde and Prince Anikita Repnin.
+In preparation for the war with Sweden, Peter formed 25 new infantry regiments and 2 cavalry – dragoons.
+The entire newly recruited army of 35–40,000 people was divided into three "generalships" (divisions): Avtonom Golovin, Adam Veyde and Prince Anikita Repnin.

 The war was supposed to begin with the Siege of Narva, so the main attention was paid to organizing the infantry.
 The operations of the field army were to be supported by local cavalry (of the "new" cavalry, only two dragoon regiments managed to be formed).
 There was simply not enough time to create all the necessary military structures.
 Management, a combat support service, and a strong, well-equipped rear had yet to be created.

 The command staff

 By the beginning of the Northern War, Peter's teachers, Generals P. Gordon and F. Lefort, as well as Generalissimo Aleksei Shein had died, so the new army was entrusted to Fyodor Alexeyevich Golovin, who received the rank of Field Marshal.
 However, Peter did not dare to entrust his army to an excellent administrator, but not a military leader, in a real battle against the Swedes.
 On the eve of Battle of Narva, he and F.A.
-Golovin left the Russian army, and the main command was entrusted to the Saxon field marshal Duke de Croix, who arrived at the camp of the Russian Tsar in order to negotiate the sending of a Russian auxiliary corps to Riga.
+Golovin left the Russian army, and the main command was entrusted to the Saxon field marshal Duke de Croÿ, who arrived at the camp of the Russian Tsar in order to negotiate the sending of a Russian auxiliary corps to Riga.

-The "generals" in the Battle of Narva were commanded by Avtonom Golovin, Avtonom Golovin, and the Novgorod governor Ivan Trubetskoy (all born in 1667) - all of them were 33 years old, and none of them had actually fought with troops before commanded, and all combat experience was limited to participation in the Azov campaigns.
-Tsarevich Prince Alexander of Imereti (1674–1711), the general-feldtzeichmeister and judge of the Pushkarsky order, and the commander of the guards regiments, Major General Ivan Buturlin (1661–1738), were young and inexperienced.
+The "generals" in the Battle of Narva were commanded by Avtonom Golovin, and the Novgorod governor Ivan Trubetskoy (all born in 1667) – all of them were 33 years old, and none of them had actually fought with troops before commanded, and all combat experience was limited to participation in the Azov campaigns.
+Tsarevich Prince Alexander of Imereti (1674–1711), the general-feldtseykhmeyster and judge of the Pushkarsky prikaz, and the commander of the guards regiments, Major General Ivan Buturlin (1661–1738), were young and inexperienced.

 The company-level commanders were just as young and inexperienced: near Narva, most of the officers had essentially the same level of training as their soldiers: only a few months of drill in the new "Short Ordinary Training".

 At the same time, the staff officer positions were filled by experienced military leaders who suffered the greatest losses in the first battle of the Northern War.

+Peter's reforms led the Russian army to such impressive victories over the Swedish Empire as the Battle of Poltava.